MichaelBelousov/LanguagePlay/Fluster/docs/philosophy.md

 ## Math

-C operators, but use ^^ for exponentiation
+C operators, but with some extras

+^^ for exponentiation

+^/ for roots (unary is square root)

 ## pack that